obiba/opal-doc/cookbook/r-datashield/datashield-profiles.rst

 * There is no check whether each DataSHIELD servers have the same profile settings.

 For user-friendliness and reproducibility, it should be encouraged to coordinate when planning DataSHIELD profiles.
 Sharing the same R server Docker image and initialization R scripts should help.

+When dealing with different DataSHIELD server profiles that have incompatible client-side packages, see proposed solution of :ref:`cb-renv`.